Yukti20/ecomm-sentiment-analysis/README.md

-In this project, I'm fine-tuning a sentiment anlaysis model from hugging face and use it for classification of Amazon Product Reviews.
+In this project, I'm fine-tuning a sentiment anlaysis model from hugging face and using it for classification of Amazon Product Reviews.